 “Exam” is such a familiar word to us.
-Throughout the year some of the other exams are going on, be it for school students, engineering students, or even later for bank and other such job exams.
+Throughout the year, some of the other exams are going on, be it for school students, engineering students, or even later for bank and other such job exams.
 For any exam, the most critical part is to set the exam question paper.
-When we set a question paper be it for students from any age group/criteria following points should be taken into consideration:
+When we set a question paper, be it for students from any age group or criteria, the following points should be taken into consideration:

-When we begin the process of setting paper, first make a note of who is going to take this exam and what outcome do we need from this paper.
+When we begin the process of setting the paper, first make a note of who is going to take this exam and what outcome we need from this paper.
 Are we testing knowledge, are we testing memorization ability, or are we trying to test logical reasoning skills?